arno-di-loreto/api-specifications-documentation-as-data/README.md

+# OpenAPI Specification Documentation as Data Project

-Research, tests and pocs to put the OpenAPI Specification documentation as data.
+Research, tests and POCs to extract data from the OpenAPI Specification documentation and visualize it.
+_Warning: All this is experimental._